guettli/slow-boring-clear-fast/README.md

-# Slow-boring-clear-fast: A simple decision-making techniques
+# Slow-boring-clear-fast: A simple decision-making technique

 ## Introduction

-Slow-boring-clear-fast is a simple decision-making techniques.
+Slow-boring-clear-fast is a simple decision-making technique.

 Slow: If you think and talk slow, then your thoughts are focused.